simuliinc/ReArc/docs/notes.md

 - In each iteration of the loop, the presentTripleCategoryInstance: method is called three times.

+Diagrams are created using Umlet https://www.umlet.com/ see uxf files in doc directory

 - The presentTripleCategoryInstance: method presents three different category instances in three different modulation phases.

 - The modulation phases are used to control the frequency of the spikes.